Josh Groban: 2005–2010: Awake

 Groban earned his first Grammy nomination in 2005 for his single "You Raise Me Up" in the Best Male Pop Vocal Performance category.
 During the first week of September 2006, Groban's single entitled "You Are Loved (Don't Give Up)" was released exclusively on AOL's First Listen.
 His third studio album Awake was officially released on November 7, 2006.
 Groban performed "You Are Loved (Don't Give Up)" as well as two other tracks from Awake at his recording session for Live from Abbey Road at Abbey Road Studios on October 26, 2006.
 On that album, Groban also collaborated on the single "Now or Never" with British musician and songwriter Imogen Heap.
 He performed two tracks with the South African group Ladysmith Black Mambazo, "Lullaby" and "Weeping".
 Groban's "Awake" world tour visited 71 cities between February and August 2007, and toured Australia and the Philippines with Lani Misalucha as his special guest in October 2007.
 He performed a duet with Barbra Streisand ("All I Know of Love") and with Mireille Mathieu ("Over the Rainbow").
 As to his future, Groban was open to a plethora of possibilities.
 He said, "I am fortunate enough to have had many really big moments in my career.
 I think the mistake a lot of people in my position make is to always search for the next big thing.
 I am looking forward to playing some small theaters.
 I'm looking forward to writing more.
 I want to delve further into my acting career and explore some of the film and TV opportunities that I haven't had time for.
-My outlook is to expect the unexpected.
-And when the next step comes, I'm prepared to take it."
+My outlook is to expect the unexpected... when the next step comes, I'm prepared to take it."